psvenk/hubmail/README.md

 The only similar tool of which I am aware is [export-pull-requests][0] by Skye Shaw, which exports only metadata and uses CSV format instead of email format.
-Please let me know if you have found another tool with the same aim as hubmail;
-I would be eager to check it out!

 [0]: https://github.com/sshaw/export-pull-requests